Improved Wald formalism and First Law of Dyonic Black Strings with Mixed Chern-Simons Terms: Conclusions

-To our surprise, the entropy cannot be obtained from either Wald formula or Tachikawa formula.
+To our surprise, the entropy cannot be obtained directly from either Wald formula or Tachikawa formula.
 Our results illustrate a danger of using either formulae to compute directly the entropy of extremal black holes, where the first-law of black hole thermodynamics cannot provide a consistent check at zero temperature.
 In our computation, we noticed that on the horizon terms proportional to $\xi$ can also contribute to the first law instead of being vanishing.
 One possible reason is that we usually define the linearized solution by \be \delta(c_i) \phi=\delta c_i\partial_{c_i}\phi(c_i) \ee where $\phi$ is a shorthand notation for all the fields in the theory and $c_i$ denotes the physical parameters.
 This seems to be a natural way to generate the linearized solutions.
 However, it is likely that for generic $c_i$, the linearized solutions obtained this way do not satisfy the smoothness condition needed in the abstract proof given by \cite{Wald:1999wa,Kay:1988mu,Jiang:2021pna} where terms proportional to $\xi$ all vanish on the horizon.

 Our way of improving the infinitesimal Hamiltonian can be readily generalized to other mixed CS terms in diverse dimensions, for instance the $A\wedge R\wedge R$ and $A\wedge F\wedge F$ terms.
 These terms appear in 5D 4-derivative supergravity actions together with the curvature squared terms \cite{Ozkan:2013nwa} and are relevant in the precision test of AdS$_5$/CFT$_4$ correspondence \cite{CHLS,Bobev1,Bobev2,Liu:2022sew}.
 Compared to the Euclidean action method \cite{Reall:2019sah}, the improved infinitesimal Hamiltonian is applicable to all solutions regardless of its asymptotic structure since it is insensitive to the asymptotics of the spacetime metric.
+Finally, it would be interesting to apply our procedure to study first law of thermodynamics for other black objects such as black rings in models with Chern-Simons interactions \cite{Rogatko:2006hck}.